pleonex/game-patcher/docs/index.md

-# Open Mod Installer
+# Multi-platform Open eXtensible Mod Installer

-Open multi-platform framework for video-game mods.
+Multi-platform framework for distributing mods of video-games.

 > [!CAUTION]
 > This project is still in a very early phase.
 It doesn't have any deliverables